Joe32320/Hungarian-algorithm/README.md

 Todo:

-Make variation to work out the box, with an example of it working printing via command line rather than relying on Unity's debug log.
+Make a variation to work out the box, with an example of it working, printing via command line rather than relying on Unity's debug log.